Richard Conte: 20th Century Fox

-Stardom
+Success

-Fox promoted Conte to top billing with a film noir, The Spider (1945).
-Although a "B" film for the studio, it was successful enough to establish Conte in film noir.
+Fox promoted Conte to top billing with the film noir The Spider (1945).
+Although a B film for the studio, it was successful enough to establish Conte in film noir.

-He had a good support role in Somewhere in the Night (1946) directed by Joseph Mankiewicz then supported James Cagney in a spy film, 13 Rue Madeleine (1946), directed by Henry Hathaway.
+He had supporting roles in Somewhere in the Night (1946), directed by Joseph Mankiewicz, and the spy film 13 Rue Madeleine (1946), directed by Henry Hathaway.

 Conte was borrowed by Enterprise Productions for The Other Love (1947) with Barbara Stanwyck and David Niven.
-Back at Fox he had an excellent part in Hathaway's crime drama Call Northside 777 (1948), as the prisoner whose innocence is proved by James Stewart.
+Back at Fox, he was in Hathaway's crime drama Call Northside 777 (1948) as the prisoner whose innocence is proved by James Stewart.

 Conte was teamed with Victor Mature in Cry of the City (1948).
-MGM borrowed him to support Wallace Beery in Big Jack (1949), Beery's final film, then he did another for Mankiewicz at Fox, House of Strangers (1949) with Edward G. Robinson, playing Max Monetti, a lawyer who defends his father (Robinson) against government charges of banking irregularities and goes to prison for jury tampering.
+MGM borrowed him for Big Jack (1949), then he did House of Strangers (1949) with Edward G. Robinson, playing Max Monetti, a lawyer who defends his father (Robinson) against government charges of banking irregularities and goes to prison for jury tampering.

-Conte was top billed in Thieves' Highway (1949), directed by Jules Dassin, and co-starred with Gene Tierney in Otto Preminger's classic film noir Whirlpool (1950).
+Conte was top billed in Thieves' Highway (1949), directed by Jules Dassin, and co-starred with Gene Tierney in Otto Preminger's film noir Whirlpool (1950).

 Universal

-Conte signed a contract with Universal Pictures, for whom he starred in some crime films: The Sleeping City (1950); Hollywood Story (1951), directed by William Castle; and The Raging Tide (1951).
+Conte signed a contract with Universal Pictures, and he starred in some crime films: The Sleeping City (1950); Hollywood Story (1951), directed by William Castle; and The Raging Tide (1951).

-After doing a boxing film for United Artists, The Fighter (1952), he returned to Universal for The Raiders (1952).
+After doing The Fighter (1952) for United Artists, he returned to Universal for The Raiders (1952).